gaurravprakash/antaeus/README.md

 ## Process
+The solution submitted is to demonstrate the startegy and approach I would follow in order to solve such a problem in real world.

 ### Design
 Being fairly new to Kotlin, I first analyzed the architecture as shown in the read me, and looked at the code structure.
 Some of the challenges I found are below :